-If you are new to all of this, there are many online guides to setting up your site with Google Search Console (Hubspot, Google Webmasters Help.)
-During the setup, you have to prove that you are the owner of the website.
+If you are new to all of this, there are many online guides to setting up your site with Google Search Console (Search Console Help and Intro, Hubspot, Google Webmasters Help.)
+During the initial setup (and sometimes on request later), you have to prove that you are the owner of the website you’re monitoring.

 Why ask Google Search Console for information about visitors to your site?
 Google is the most commonly used search engine.
 As an artist or arts organization, you want to know how people find your site, which search terms they used, and where they are searching from.